 A full 93 percent of companies use LinkedIn for recruiting.

 If you’re not there yet, you need to be.
-If you are, skip to tip 5 to optimize your LinkedIn page.
+If you are, skip to the section on optimizing your LinkedIn page.

 Once you’ve got the profile created, go to our next tip to optimize your company page.

 LinkedIn uses the text you write when you create your account to help people find you, and Google uses text from LinkedIn pages to decide where they’ll show in search results.

 1. Write a brief main message.

 LinkedIn will only show the first 200 characters of your description above “See More,” and when your company page shows up in search, Google only shows the first 154 characters.
 Focus on what you want your message to be, and get it down to 154 characters.

 Be sure to use the remaining 1,846 characters LinkedIn gives you for the description.
 All of this is searchable text for Google, so you’ll want to include keywords people would use to find your company in search, and you may need to balance it out with social media marketing needs - not just recruiting.

 Once again, this area is indexed by Google, so you’ll want to have search keywords in here while keeping in mind that its main purpose is to tell people on LinkedIn what your company does.

 So, if you’re looking to hire software engineers, don’t fill one of the boxes with “software engineers” as a specialty, unless you somehow manufacture them.
 Instead, try “Software Engineering.”

 Check out our article on how to post a job to LinkedIn.